Vim, Jetbrains or Vscode Vim Mode: Improve navigation between splits

 I put next content in ~/.vimrc or my ~/.config/nvim/init.vim file.

-settings.json file from Vscode.
-This works if you’re using the
+It must be edited in the settings.json file from Vscode.
+This works if you’re using the Vim package.

 To make it work, restart any of your editors.
 Now you should be able to move quickly between panes.